CurtisVayne/TinymceTutorials/tinymce-react-demo/README.md

+To use this Tinymce for react sample, just do

+npm i

-To use this Tinymce for react sample, just do npm i and from the node_modules, copy the tinymce folder intot the public folder and npm start
+and from the node_modules, copy the tinymce folder into the public folder and

+npm start